Brain Tumor - Primary - Adults

 - Sensitivity to heat or cold

-Most brain tumors increase pressure in the skull and press on brain tissue because of their size and weight.
+Most brain tumors increase pressure within the skull and compress brain tissue because of their size and weight.

-The following tests may confirm the presence of a brain tumor and find its location:
+The following tests may confirm the presence of a brain tumor and identify its location:

 - CT scan of the head

-- Examination of the cerebral spinal fluid (CSF) (may show cancerous cells)
+- Examination of the cerebral spinal fluid (CSF) (may reveal cancerous cells)

 - MRI of the head

 Treatment can involve surgery, radiation therapy, and chemotherapy.
 Brain tumors are best treated by a team involving a neurosurgeon, radiation oncologist, oncologist, or neuro-oncologist, and other health care providers, such as neurologists and social workers.

 Early treatment often improves the chance of a good outcome.
-How you are treated depends on the size and type of tumor and your general health.
-The goals of treatment may be to cure the tumor, relieve symptoms, and improve brain function or comfort.
+Treatment, however, depends on the size and type of tumor and the general health of the patient.
+The goals of treatment may be to cure the tumor, relieve symptoms, and improve brain function or the person's comfort.

-Surgery is often needed for most primary brain tumors.
+Surgery is often necessary for most primary brain tumors.
 Some tumors may be completely removed.
-Those that are deep inside the brain or that enter brain tissue may be debulked instead of removed.
+Those that are deep inside the brain or that enter brain tissue may be debulked instead of entirely removed.
 Debulking is a procedure to reduce the tumor's size.

-Chemotherapy may be used with surgery or radiation treatment.
+Chemotherapy may be used along with surgery or radiation treatment.

 Other medications used to treat primary brain tumors in children may include:

-- Medicines such as urea or mannitol to reduce brain swelling and pressure
+- Osmotic diuretics, such as urea or mannitol to reduce brain swelling and pressure

 - Pain medications